-Reformation Days are tailored to Key Stage 3 and 4 and sixth form students.
+Reformation Days are tailored to KS3, KS4 and Sixth Form students.

-Please note that Reformation Days which include the session in the library are only offered in the spring term.
+Please note that Reformation Days which include the session in the Chained Library are only offered in the spring term.